srinivas6303/Student-Management-System/README.md

 getStudents(): Retrieves and displays the details of all students in the database.<br>
 removeStudent(): Removes a student record based on the given ID.<br>
 updateStudent(): Updates an existing student's name.
 If the student ID doesn't exist, it calls the addStudent() method to add a new student.<br> Purpose: This class manages the connection to the database and performs all CRUD operations on the student records.<br>

+**3. Main Purpose:**<br>
-3. Main<br> Purpose: This is the entry point of the application.
+This is the entry point of the application.
 It provides a menu-driven interface for the user to interact with the Student Management System.<br> Working: The Main class creates an instance of ConnectionManager and presents a menu with options to add, view, update, and delete student records.
 Based on the user's input, it calls the corresponding methods in the ConnectionManager class.<br>

-Usage
+## Usage
 Upon running the application, you'll be prompted with a menu to manage student records:<br>

 Add Student: Enter student ID and name to add a new student.<br>